locka99/opcua/docs/design.md

 * Variable
 * VariableType
 * View

+References are managed by a `References` struct which has a map of vectors of outgoing references from a node.
+Each `Reference` has a reference type id (a `NodeId`) indicating what the refeence is, and the `NodeId` of the target node. `References` also maintains a reverse lookup map so it can tell if a target is referenced by another node.

 ### Generated nodeset

-The address space automatically populates itself with the default nodeset.
-This code was generated from a script and resides under `server/src/address_space/generated`.
+Calling `Address::new()` automatically populates itself with the default nodeset.
+The population code is machine generated and resides under `server/src/address_space/generated`.

 ## Networking